Eric Corriel Studios

 A good portrait, it is commonly believed, captures the rich, inner world of its subject.

 While the history of portraiture is long and complex, one clear trend that has emerged is the ever-increasing democratization of the portrait itself.
-Once reserved for kings, queens, and the aristocracy; it was unthinkable that portraiture would be accessible to the general public.
+Once reserved for kings, queens, and the aristocracy, it was unthinkable that portraiture would be accessible to the general public.
 Now most people can create dozens of portraits instantly with their phone.

 But where does the democratization of portraiture end?
 What will be the next group to gain access to portraiture?